AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-fill-image.md

 ## Prerequisites

+-  Firefly API credentials.
+If you don't have them yet, first visit the Firefly Services [Getting Started](../../../guides/get-started.md) guide to obtain a `client_id` and `client_secret`.
-In order to use this guide, you will need Firefly Services credentials, consisting of a `CLIENT_ID` and `CLIENT_SECRET` value.
-The code for this guide will make use of the [Firefly REST API](https://developer.adobe.com/firefly-services/docs/firefly-api/guides/api/upload_image/) via Node.js, but could be done in any language, or with the [SDK](https://developer.adobe.com/firefly-services/docs/guides/sdks/).
-The code demonstrated is using both imports and top-level await so either save your sample as a `.mjs` file or use `"type":"module"` in your `package.json`.
-Let's get started.
+-  `Node.js` installed on your machine and basic familiarity with `JavaScript`. **Note:** The code for this guide will make use of the [Firefly REST API](../api/) via Node.js, but could be done in any language, or with the [SDK](https://developer.adobe.com/firefly-services/docs/guides/sdks/).

 ## Generative Fill at a High Level